patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/Hardening/app-hardening-htaccess.md

 Please note that If the custom .htaccess rules provided there break your web application, Patchstack will automatically remove them and revert the .htaccess to the previous working state.

-Having done all your changes, click on **Save Settings** at the bottom of this section.
+Having done all your changes, click on **Save settings** at the bottom of this section.